 - Design reviews: “Begin designs” is waiting on “Select color palette”

 - New hire onboarding: “Elect benefits” is waiting on “Obtain login information from IT”

 Adding custom fields to a project means you can track even more information in each task.
 Create drop-down, number, or text fields to capture information and track progress, status, and more.
-You can even use the same fields across different projects, see them in Calendar View and run advanced searches to report on them and make comparisons between tasks.
+You can even use the same fields across different projects, see them in Calendar View, or sort your projects by them.